leo0961325/documentation-notes/RabbitMQ/README.md

 # 觀念

+- `routing key` 是 message 的屬性

 RabbitMQ 是個 message-queueing software, 被稱為 *message broker* or *queue manager*

 ![RabbitMQ](/img/RabbitMQ.png)

 Exchange Type 分為下列 4 種:

+1. Direct Exchange: 依照 message 的 routing key 來分發此 message 到 Queue name 為 routing key 的 Queue. (看起來就很像是, 直接把 message 丟到名為 routing key 的 Queue)
-* Direct: A direct exchange delivers messages to queues based on a message routing key.
+> A direct exchange delivers messages to queues based on a message routing key.
 In a direct exchange, the message is routed to the queues whose `binding key` exactly matches the routing key of the message. **If the queue is bound to the exchange with the `binding key` pdfprocess, a message published to the exchange with a routing key pdfprocess is routed to that queue.**
-* Fanout: A fanout exchange routes messages to all of the queues that are bound to it.
+2. Fanout Exchange: A fanout exchange routes messages to all of the queues that are bound to it.
-* Topic: The topic exchange does a wildcard match between the routing key and the routing pattern specified in the binding.
+3. Topic Exchange : The topic exchange does a wildcard match between the routing key and the routing pattern specified in the binding.
-* Headers: Headers exchanges use the message header attributes for routing.
+4. Headers Exchange: Headers exchanges use the message header attributes for routing.

 ![Different Exchange](https://www.cloudamqp.com/img/blog/exchanges-topic-fanout-direct.png)
 ###### Source: https://www.cloudamqp.com/blog/2015-05-18-part1-rabbitmq-for-beginners-what-is-rabbitmq.html

 ## 名詞解釋